pachterlab/seqspec/README.md

 ## Contributing

-Thank you for wanting to improve `seqspec`.
+Thank you for wanting to add a spec or improve `seqspec`.
 If you have a bug that is related to `seqspec` please create an issue.

+### Issues

 The issue should contain

 - the `seqspec` command ran,
 - the error message, and
 - the `seqspec` and python version.

+### Specs and code changes

 If you'd like to add assays sequence specifications or make modifications to the `seqspec` tool please do the following: